Open-Source-Compliance/Sharing-creates-value/Events/OpenChainAndFriends26/AutomotiveSDV/AutomotiveSDV_program.md

 ## Moderator Day 1
 *Jan-Simon Möller (AGL)*

+### Bio
+Jan-Simon Möller is the Director of Developer Community and Release Management at Automotive Grade Linux (AGL), where he works to support collaboration, improve development processes, and help grow a welcoming and effective open-source ecosystem.
+With a strong engineering background and many years in open-source communities, he focuses on enabling contributors and teams to build reliable, innovative software together.
+Jan-Simon contributed to the Linux kernel and serves on the Yocto Project Advisory Board, while also mentoring new developers through programs such as Google Summer of Code (GSoC).
+As a frequent speaker at international events, he enjoys sharing experiences and encouraging developers, companies, and communities to collaborate openly and shape the future of software-defined vehicles.

 <sub>[go to schedule](#T1.6-Moderatorm)</sub>
 <a name="T1.6-1"></a>
 ## Open source SDV with Automotive Grade Linux SoDeV